TejasOak/MigrateConda/README.md

 1. **Activate** your conda environment as usual.
 Note the exact python version the environment is using.
 2. Run `mkdir conda_requirements && cd conda_requirements`
 3. Copy conda_req_envs.sh here and set permissions: `chmod +x conda_req_envs.sh`
-4. Run `source ./conda_req_envs.sh`
+4. Run `source ./conda_req_envs.sh`.
+This would create requirement files for all the environments that you currently have.
+5. **Delete Anaconda completely**:
+     ```
+     conda deactivate
+     conda init --reverse
+     ```
+     Remove all references to Conda from your .bashrc file
+      ```
+      rm -rf ~/.condarc ~/.conda ~/.continuum
+      rm -rf ~/anaconda3 # or your anaconda3 dir path
+      ```

-5. Download Miniforge3:
+7. Download Miniforge3:

    `curl -L -O "https://github.com/conda-forge/miniforge/releases/latest/download/Miniforge3-$(uname)-$(uname -m).sh"`

-6. By default, Miniforge3 installs into ~/miniforge3.
+8. By default, Miniforge3 installs into ~/miniforge3.
 I do not recommend this because this would fill up that home dir.
 Rather install into your work machine:

       `bash Miniforge3-$(uname)-$(uname -m).sh -p /vol/aibn_yourmachine/data1/your_username/opt/miniforge3`

    Replace `aibn_yourmachine/data1/your_username/` with the appropriate path.
 Ensure that miniforge3 dir does not already exist.
    Go ahead and install and accept the Licenses.
-7. Run `micromamba activate` as suggested by the installer.
-Set `conda config --set auto_activate_base false` in .bashrc to stop auto-activating base env.
+10. Run `micromamba activate` as suggested by the installer.
+Set `conda config --set auto_activate_base false` to stop auto-activating base env.
 Remember to do `source .bashrc`.
-8. If installation is successful, run:
+11. If installation is successful, run:
    ```
    chmod +x create_conda_env.sh
    source ./create_conda_env.sh yourfile_requirements.txt`